RiceWa/SyncedNotePad/README.md

 #  Synced NotePad

-A minimalistic, real-time synced notepad app for **Android and Windows**, built with Kotlin, Jetpack Compose, and Firebase.
-Create, edit, and manage notes with cloud syncing and cross-device access.
+A real-time synced notepad app for Android and Windows.
+Take notes and have access from any device.

 ---